Skip to content

 plugin_generation_id Compile-plugin pin when a compile plugin is loaded.

-logical_session_id Logical UUID string; scopes reuse per logical session.
-Absent when a host opens execution without binding a logical id.
+logical_session_id MCP only: logical UUID string; scopes reuse per logical session.
+None for HTTP-only open without a logical id.

 If any of these differ from a prior open, a new execute row may be created.
 Changing catalog hash or plugin generation is intentional: the old session is not a safe match.